Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

   - create index.js inside src

-- toggle sidebar CMD + B [ it is a shortcut to toggle the sidebar where file explorer, debugger menu won't be visible]
+- toggle sidebar CMD + B [ it is a shortcut in vs code to toggle the sidebar where file explorer, debugger menu won't be visible]
 - shortcuts settings/keyboard shortcuts

 #### First Component